criiptico/criiptico/README.md

 I just finished ✨[poketype](https://github.com/criiptico/poketype)✨ and am open to working on another project.

 - ⏳ In Progress Personal Projects
-  + Unsub-n-Unfollow | A mass and filtered way to unsubscribe to YouTube channels you're subscribed to.
+  + Unsub-n-Unfollow (unu) | A mass and filtered way to unsubscribe to YouTube channels you're subscribed to.

 - ✅ Completed Personal Projects
   + ✨[poketype](https://github.com/criiptico/poketype)✨.
 Poketype is a web-application that takes two pokemon and gives you the most effective move in terms of move type and damage dealt to each pokemon.